-You are cordially invited to attend the Annual Meeting of Stockholders of MINERVA NEUROSCIENCES, INC., a Delaware corporation, referred to as the Company.
-The meeting will be held on Wednesday June 17, 2015 at 8:00 a.m. local time at the offices of Cooley LLP, 500 Boylston Street, 14th floor, Boston, MA 02116 for the following purposes:
+You are cordially invited to attend the Annual Meeting of Stockholders of Minerva Neurosciences, Inc., a Delaware corporation, referred to hereafter as the Company.
+The meeting will be held on Thursday, June 16, 2016 at 8:00 a.m.
+Eastern time at the offices of Cooley LLP, 500 Boylston Street, 14th floor, Boston, MA 02116 for the following purposes:

-- 1. To elect the Board of Directors' nominees, Dr. Michèle Ollier and Mr. Nico Vandervelpen, to the Board of Directors to hold office until the 2018 Annual Meeting of Stockholders. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2015. - 3.
+- 1. To elect the Board of Directors' nominees, Dr. Remy Luthringer, Dr. Francesco De Rubertis, and Dr. Fouzia Laghrissi-Thode, to the Board of Directors to hold office until the 2019 Annual Meeting of Stockholders. - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016. - 3.
 To conduct any other business properly brought before the meeting.